Last Updated: March 18, 2026 by Nagabhushanam Peddi

 In Rhode Island, your LLC name must be distinguishable from other registered entities, and it should include the words “Limited Liability Company,” “LLC,” or “L.L.C.”
 It should also avoid using words that may mislead the public or imply a purpose it does not serve.

 Yes, Rhode Island does indeed allow for the reservation of an LLC name.
-After conducting a name search and determining that your preferred LLC name is available, you can reserve it for 120 days by filing a Name Reservation with the Rhode Island Secretary of State and paying a small fee.
+After conducting a name search and determining that your preferred LLC name is available, you can reserve it for 120 days by filing a Name Reservation with the Rhode Island Secretary of State and paying a $50 fee (plus a $2.50 fee if you file online).

 This ensures your chosen name cannot be claimed by another entity during this period, allowing you to move forward with the LLC formation process at your pace.
 However, keep in mind that the reservation period cannot be extended, so it’s best to proceed with your LLC registration before the reservation expires.